Download

 - Change into clean clothing including underwear, socks and footwear immediately prior to leaving the horse compound.

-Any personal effects (e.g. mobile phones, tablets, paperwork, eyeglasses etc) used on site at the corral or horse compound must either:
+Personal effects (e.g. mobile phones, tablets, paperwork, eyeglasses etc) at the corral or in the horse compound must either:

-- Be decontaminated prior to leaving the horse compound by wiping down the equipment with alcohol wipes OR
+- Undergo disinfection by a biosecurity officer, prior to leaving the horse compound by wiping it with alcohol wipes or spraying with alcohol spray.

-- For simple jewellery, it may be permitted to enter and leave the horse compound if it can be adequately disinfected.
+- Some items (eg. wedding bands, phones, eyeglasses) may be permitted to enter and leave if they can be adequately disinfected.

 - If a groom attends multiple clearances of horses heading to the same horse compound, their vest may be held at the corral by the department between arrivals without decontamination in between.